uswitch/kiam/docs/metrics.md

 Kiam exports both Prometheus and StatsD metrics to determine the health of the system, check the timing of each RPC call, and monitor the size of the credentials cache.
-By default, Prometheus metrics are exported on `localhost:9620` and StatsD metrics are sent to `127.0.0.1:8125`.
-StatsD metrics are flushed every 100ms but are not aggregated.
+By default, Prometheus metrics are exported on `localhost:9620`.
+When enabled StatsD metrics are flushed every 100ms but are not aggregated.
+How to enable Statsd metrics is described below.

 ## Metrics configuration

 - The `statsd` flag controls the address to which to send StatsD metrics.
-This is by default `127.0.0..1:8125`.
-If this is blank, StatsD metrics will be silenced.
+  This is by default `""`.
+To enable statsD provide a server adress, for example `127.0.0.1:8125`
 - The `statsd-prefix` flag controls the initial prefix that will be appended to Kiam's StatsD metrics.
 This is by default `kiam`.
 - The `statsd-interval` flag controls how frequently the in-memory metrics